 Surgery Payments and Fees at Coco Ruby Plastic Surgery – Melbourne, Australia

-How Much is a Consultation with a Plastic Surgeon?
+What is the cost of a Consultation with a Plastic Surgeon?

-- A Virtual or In-person consultation with a Coco Ruby Plastic Surgery is $300
+- A Virtual or In-person consultation with a Coco Ruby Plastic Surgeon is $300

 How to secure your Surgery Date and pay for your Surgery